How Much Does a YouTube Ad Cost? A Practical Guide for 2026

 The type of ad you run is one of the first and most critical decisions impacting your budget.
 Each format is priced differently because it serves a different purpose and offers a unique viewer experience.

-Conversely, a skippable in-stream ad is typically bought on a Cost Per View (CPV) basis.
+A skippable in-stream ad is typically bought on a Cost Per View (CPV) basis.
 You only pay when someone shows genuine interest by watching for 30 seconds or clicking.
-This engagement-based model naturally has a different cost structure than one based on impressions alone.
+This engagement-based model has a different cost structure than one based on impressions alone.
+YouTube Shorts ads sit at the low end, averaging a CPM near $4.85, and they post stronger click-through rates than in-stream, around 1.24% versus 0.65% for skippable in-stream.

 The Precision of Your Audience Targeting

-This is where the real power—and potential cost—of YouTube advertising comes into play.
+This is where the real power, and potential cost, of YouTube advertising comes into play.
 The more specific and valuable your target audience is, the more you can expect to pay.
 Why?
 Because you're competing with other advertisers who also want to reach that same high-value group.

 Imagine targeting a broad demographic like "males aged 18-34 in the United States."
 The audience pool is vast, so the cost per view might be relatively low.